Story

 We repair truth by educating white people and churches about reparations.
 We started events.

 We repair wealth by raising funds from white people and churches for Black-led non-profits.
-We started The Zacchaeus Fund for Black-led non-profits.
+We started The Zacchaeus Fund.

 We repair power by empowering Black people to decide who receives funds.
 Black board members decide who receives funds.